-Withdrawal of a Plea is covered under California Penal Code Section 1018, which grants you the right to withdrawal of your guilty or no-contest plea, if you have good cause.
+Withdrawal of a Plea is covered under California Penal Code Section 1018, which grants you the right to withdrawal your guilty or no-contest plea if you have good cause.

-If you are a defendant in a criminal case, and decide to plead guilty, you will sentenced by the judge pursuant to a plea agreement reached.
-In some situations, you might decide you made a mistake and should have not pleaded guilty.
+If you are a defendant in a criminal case and decide to plead guilty, you will be sentenced by the judge pursuant to a plea agreement reached.
+In some situations, you may decide that you made a mistake and should not have pleaded guilty.

-Our Los Angeles criminal defense lawyers can assist you by filing a Motion for Withdrawal of Plea.
-The “motion to withdraw” is a formal request that asks the court to allow you take back your plea.
+Our team of experienced Los Angeles criminal defense lawyers is here to assist you.
+We can guide you through the process of filing a Motion for Withdrawal of Plea, a formal request that asks the court to allow you to withdraw your plea.

 If the judge grants the request, the proceedings will essentially rewind back to the arraignment.
 Any deals you might have made with the Los Angeles County prosecutor are undone, and you get a new chance at trial.

-However, it's very important to note the judge will not just automatically allow you to withdrawal your guilty plea.
+However, it's very important to note that the judge will not automatically allow you to withdraw your guilty plea.
+The judge will carefully consider your reasons for withdrawal and the potential impact on your case.
 You must have sufficient legal grounds.
 You can't just withdraw a guilty plea anytime because you don't like the consequences or simply regret your decision.

 The legal grounds on whether the guilty plea should be withdrawn frequently involve bad communication between you and your criminal lawyer.
 You might not be sure if you made the correct decision because you were not sufficiently informed of the strength or weakness in the prosecutor's case against you, and your chances of success if you had decided to take the case to trial.

-When there are communication issues between you and your attorney, mistakes are frequently made.
+When communication issues arise between you and your attorney, mistakes are frequently made.
 For example, in a DUI case, you might agree to plead guilty in exchange for a negotiated deal arranged by a very busy Los Angeles County public defender.

 While they are highly experienced criminal lawyers, they often carry an extremely high case load and are unable to dedicate sufficient time and resources to your case.